-- 42. Our early predictions were based on all registrants paying by direct debit rather than in full.
+- 36. Our early predictions were based on all registrants paying by direct debit rather than in full.
 Our assumption was that registrants would want to hold onto their fee payment for as long as possible.
-While the direct debit deferral option has proven to be popular, we have seen registrants renew their registration and pay their fee in full. - 43.
-In the period September to October 2020, we received £203k of registration fees paid in full which was only £38k higher than this time last year. - 44.
-As reported earlier, the number of failed direct debits has not been as high as we might have expected during the early months of the pandemic.

-45. The original cash flow position was presented to Council in a graphical format, which is updated monthly as the actual position becomes clearer.
+While the direct debit deferral option has proven to be popular, we have seen registrants renew their registration and pay their fee in full. - 37.
+The original cash flow position was presented to Council in a graphical format, which is updated monthly as the actual position becomes clearer.